Running Windows? How to protect against the big ransomware attack

 Just Windows?

-The WannaCry ransomware appears to only attack unpatched computers running Windows 10.
+The WannaCry ransomware appears to only attack unpatched computers running Windows.
 But this doesn’t mean those whose computers run on Apple or Linux code should feel smug.
 They, too, should regularly update with software patches as they’re issued.

 Consider protection